 Common concerns when patients consult for eyebrow/eyeliner tattoo/embroidery laser removal are:

 Anytime a laser or light-based device is used, particularly near the eyes, there is a risk of visual damage.
-It is essential to have the right equipment available to ensure a safe and comfortable removal, which is not always available everywhere eyebrow/eyeliner tattoo/embroidery laser removal is offered.
+It is essential to have the right equipment available to ensure safe and comfortable removal, which is not always available everywhere eyebrow/eyeliner tattoo/embroidery laser removal is offered.
 I've heard feedback from patients that they've had some difficulty locating clinics that actually have the right equipment ready.

 The eye area is very delicate and sensitive.
 Most patients can tolerate the procedure with strong numbing cream, but having options for more complete pain relief can make a huge difference to patient comfort as well as the outcome.
-If the patient is too uncomfortable during the procedure, we wouldn't be accurately target the ink at the right area with the right power.
-Having the right tools, techniques and experience to perform appropriate nerve blocks will enable more optimal laser removal for eyebrow/eyeliner tattoo or embroidery in fewer sessions.
+If the patient is too uncomfortable during the procedure, we wouldn't accurately target the ink at the right area with the right power.
+Having the right tools, techniques, and experience to perform appropriate nerve blocks will enable more optimal laser removal for eyebrow/eyeliner tattoos or embroidery in fewer sessions.

-My approach is to use a combination of fractional ablative laser, q-switched picosecond laser (sometimes referred to as FracTAT) and shockwaves to address these pain points.
+My approach is to use a combination of fractional ablative laser, q-switched picosecond laser (sometimes referred to as FracTAT), and shockwaves to address these pain points.
 The fractional laser drills micro-channels in the skin that act as pressure relief ducts through which the superheated gases can escape without building up excessive pressure.
 I use this in combination with the Discovery Pico Plus picosecond q-switched laser that has the highest peak power available for tattoo removal and short pulse durations that confine the laser energy better, resulting in less collateral damage.
 Shockwave therapy further enhances tattoo clearance by increasing lymphatic drainage and metabolic activity, thereby accelerating the clearance of dermal pigment vacuoles produced by the picosecond laser and minimizing side effects such as redness, swelling, crusting.

 Ghosting or faint remnant tattoos are difficult to remove with nanosecond lasers or lower-powered picosecond lasers.
 These occur when there are: